PBS Satellite Service: Introduction of Package IDs

-Starting sometime in the early 2000s, PBS began assigning Package IDs to programs; a Package ID is a six-digit number assigned to all programs distributed by PBS and provided to PBS from other public television distributors such as APT and NETA.
+Starting around 2006, PBS began assigning Package IDs to programs; a Package ID is a six-digit number assigned to all programs distributed by PBS and provided to PBS from other public television distributors such as APT and NETA.
 Package IDs are unique to each program and episode in a series.
 Package IDs begin with the letter "P," followed by the six-digit number (e.g. P123456).
 When PBS first started using this numbering system, Package IDs always begin with "P1."
 As time has passed, PBS is now using numbers that begin with "P5," with numbers beginning with "P6" expected to start in late 2026.
 Different Package IDs can be assigned to the same program or episode depending on the program type, such as whether the program package is a Base, Embedded, Pledge, or Pledge Event package.
 For example, the Embedded version (a version with embedded promos) of a program may have a Package ID of P512345, but the Base version (a version without these promos) of that same program may have a package ID of P512346.
 Once a Package ID is assigned, it is seldom changed.
 However, if PBS re-releases a program after a length of time, the Package IDs will change.
 This will usually happen with programs originally produced in 4:3.
 To use an example, an airing of episode 1644 of Mister Rogers' Neighborhood from June 2017 had a Package ID of P379906.
 This package was an HD Upconverted Base 4:3 package.
 When the episode was rebroadcast in 2019, the package type was changed to Base and the Package ID changed to P514942.
 The Upconverted Base package is no longer in use.

 Following the Package ID is three digits that correspond to each "repackaging," or each revision made to the program.
 The first release of a program will usually always be the first revision; for example, S02 E13 of Arthur currently (as of May 2025) has the following Package ID: P504300.
 When this package was first released sometime in 2020, the Package ID was P504300-001.
 The "-001" corresponded to the first revision of the program.
 When this episode was fed on HD03 on November 23, 2020, the program was revised and the Package ID changed to P504300-002.
 The revision number changes anytime PBS makes edits to the program, whether it's to update filler, funding, or alter the content to remove things such as profanity or to correct mistakes made during editing.